17.10.2020

 6. 15–20 min. - fox.

-Recipe: from mushrooms - semi-finished product
+Recipe: mushrooms – semi-finished product

 How to store salted mushrooms